SakuraMatrix/Bare-Market/balance/README.md

 ## Features
 A user will be able to:
-- Retrieve information about their balance
+- retrieve information about their balance
-- Adjust their balance
+- adjust their balance

 ## Table structure
 | id    | balance  |